top of page

 Waiver and Voluntary Dismissal of Any Filed Claims.

-If you already have a claim filed in court or before an administrative body, such as the EEOC, then you'll usually agree to withdraw your complaint.
+If you already have a claim filed in court or before an administrative body, such as the EEOC, then you will usually need to agree to withdraw your complaint.

 In consideration of the foregoing, Complainant hereby dismisses with prejudice the above-referenced EEO Complaint, and any and all MSPB appeals or grievances.